 I'm a student assistant supervised by postdoc researcher Timo Bolkart.
-My work is focusing on gaze behavior extraction and animation.
-Currently, one of our goals is to integrate human gaze behavior to the face model.
+My work is focusing on gaze behavior animation, 3D shape and texture reconstruction and other related things in computer vision and machine learning.

 As a research engineer at the Perceiving Systems Department, I work alongside researchers in the field of computer graphics to develop basic tools that would help them with their projects.
 On a daily basis, I interact with large human motion datasets consisting of human motion capture and 3/4D scans, deep neural networks, and articulated human body models.